-Bone and Joint Medical Disqualifications From Military
+Bone and Joint Conditions That Can Disqualify You From the Military

 There are several medical conditions involving bones and joints that can disqualify otherwise eligible candidates from joining the U.S. military.

-Some of these ailments can be excused with a waiver depending upon the circumstances, but waivers are typically on a case by case basis.
+Some of these ailments can be excused with a waiver depending upon the circumstances, but waivers are typically on a case-by-case basis.
 Many depend upon the injury or defect, or the technological advances in surgical repairs.

 If you've had a fracture and it healed without surgery, your chances of getting into the military are good.
 What could be disqualifying are situations where the fracture caused some kind of permanent damage.
 Examples: